Gabrielino High School: Socioeconomic characteristics

 In the 2010–2011 school year, Gabrielino High served 1,808 students.
 51.77% of students were male, while 48.2% were female.

 Enrollment by grade in the 2010–2011 school year was:

 Student enrollment by ethnic group was:

 Gabrielino High School is classified as a Title I school, with 934 students (51.65%) of students eligible for free or reduced lunch.

 Extracurricular activities

 Speech and Debate

-As of the 2020-2021 schoolyear, Gabrielino is one of California's top five speech and debate teams & ranks #21 in the nation.
+As of the 2023-2024 school year, Gabrielino is the second top California Speech and Debate team & ranks #8 in the nation.
+It is the top public school California Speech and Debate team, as well as 26-year Southern California Debate League champions.

 Mock Trial

 Gabrielino defeated James Monroe High School to win the 2008 Los Angeles County championship.

 Swimming

 In December 2014, 17-year-old Sean Kim, ranked 7th in the state of California for both the 100 and 200 breaststroke events, making him the 37th nationally ranked recruit overall for the class of 2015.

 Track and field

 In March 2011, 16-year-old Kevin Chiao, a 110-meter hurdler, ranked among the top 50 in the state of California, making him the first Gabrielino student to do so.